-Los Angeles, CA – August 22, 2014: On Saturday, August 23rd, Habitat for Humanity of Greater Los Angeles (Habitat LA) will celebrate its 500th locally completed home during a dedication ceremony for new partner homeowner and single mother LaTonya Thompson.
-Ms. Thompson’s home has been named the Disciple’s House, having been built and partially funded by volunteers from several area churches.
+Los Angeles, CA – August 22, 2014: On Saturday, August 23rd, Habitat for Humanity of Greater Los Angeles (Habitat LA) will celebrate its 500th locally completed home during a dedication ceremony for new partner homebuyer and single mother LaTonya Thompson.
+Ms. Thompson’s future home has been named the Disciple’s House, having been built and partially funded by volunteers from several area churches.

 Attendees for Saturday’s event will include Long Beach city officials, staff, volunteers and representatives from supporting partners Lowe’s and Giveback Homes.

-Ms. Thompson partnered with Habitat LA to purchase the newly constructed Long Beach home.
+Ms. Thompson has partnered with Habitat LA to purchase the newly constructed Long Beach home.
 All Habitat LA partner families participate in mandatory homeowner education classes and give up to 500 hours of sweat equity building their home and other Habitat LA homes.

-Framing for Ms. Thompson’s home began in March during a special volunteer initiative at the Lowe’s of Central Long Beach.
+Framing for the home began in March during a special volunteer initiative at the Lowe’s of Central Long Beach.
 The event helped launch “Hammers for Habitat,” a nationwide volunteer drive led by Habitat for Humanity International and Lowe’s to get more hands on hammers to help Habitat reach its goal of serving one million people annually by 2018.

 “This is a special home as it marks a major milestone for our mission here in greater Los Angeles,” says Erin Rank, president and CEO, Habitat LA.
-“We are incredibly proud to serve partner homeowners like LaTonya because we see firsthand how a home can transform a family’s life for generations.
+“We are incredibly proud to serve partner homebuyers like LaTonya because we see firsthand how a home can transform a family’s life for generations.
 Every home we dedicate is special to us and to be celebrating our ability to serve 500 families and counting, here in greater Los Angeles is an absolute blessing.”

 Volunteers from several local churches, representing varying denominations, made donations and came together to help build the Disciple’s House over the past year.